-Mary E. Junck, 67, Director since 1999
+Mary E. Junck, 68, Director since 1999

 Ms. Junck was elected Chairman, President and Chief Executive Officer of the Company in 2002.
 She is also a director of TNI Partners, which is owned 50% by the Company.
 Ms. Junck is a director and chairman of the board of directors of The Associated Press.
-Ms. Junck leads our senior executive team and provides the Board of Directors with in-depth knowledge of the Company and the publishing industry, in which she has worked in executive and senior management positions for more than 30 years.
+Ms. Junck leads our senior executive team and provides the Board with in-depth knowledge of the Company and the publishing industry, in which she has worked in executive and senior management positions for more than 30 years.
 Ms. Junck provides a valuable and unique perspective in Board deliberations about the Company's business, competitive landscape, strategic relationships and opportunities, senior leadership and operational and financial performance.
+As Executive Chairman, Ms. Junck will serve as an advisor and mentor to the Chief Executive Officer and will continue to provide overall leadership for the Board.
+Her key areas of focus will include strategic direction, financial matters and growth initiatives.